The Pay and Non-Pay Content of Job Ads

 \paragraph{Sorting lists into different topics} To distinguish ``we offer'' lists from lists covering other topics, we apply Latent Dirichlet Allocation (LDA) to the collection of lists \citep{blei2003latent}.
-Latent Dirichlet Allocation is commonly used in natural language processing to partition a collection of texts into different topics.
-LDA partitions the texts into $K$ categories such that words that commonly occur in topic $k$ are unlikely to occur in other topics.
-The model performs well when each topic is associated with words that are not frequently used in other topics.
-However, the model ignores how words are ordered, making the individual words that are used to assign texts to topics less informative.
-For example, the model splits the phrase ``good colleagues" into two observations, ``good" and ``colleagues."
-While ``good" is commonly used to indicate workplace amenities or pay, it does not contain information about the specific attribute without its context.
-Additionally, some lists combine ``we offer'' sections with other topics, such as skill requirements.
-We therefore expect to lose some of the ``we offer'' content that is assigned to other topics by the model.
+LDA is commonly used in natural language processing to partition a collection of texts into topics.
+It assigns texts to $K$ categories such that words frequently occurring in topic $k$ are unlikely to occur in other topics.
+The model performs well when topics are associated with distinctive vocabulary, but it ignores word order, which can make individual words less informative.
+For example, ``good'' commonly appears in descriptions of workplace amenities or pay, but carries little information about the specific attribute without its context.
+Additionally, some lists combine ``we offer'' content with other topics, such as skill requirements, so we expect to lose some ``we offer'' content that the model assigns to other topics.

-Latent Dirichlet Allocation partitions texts into topics by modelling each individual word as being drawn from a mixture model: Each word is drawn from one of $K$ word-distributions, each corresponding to a different topic.
-The texts (lists) are associated with separate mixtures over the $K$ topics, meaning that the probability that a word is drawn from topic $k$ varies across texts (lists).
-That is the probability that the word $i$ in text $j$ ($w_{ij}$) is the word ``offer'' is
+LDA models each word as drawn from a mixture of $K$ topic-specific word distributions.
+Each text is associated with its own mixture over the $K$ topics, so the probability that a word is drawn from topic $k$ varies across texts.
+That is, the probability that word $i$ in text $j$ ($w_{ij}$) equals ``offer'' is

-We set the number of topics to 4 and estimate the model with maximum likelihood using the implementation provided in the Python package \verb|gensim|.
+We set the number of topics to $K=4$ and estimate the model by maximum likelihood using the Python package \verb|gensim|.